Zamiell/jud6s/README.md

 ## Version History

-* *1.15* - February 7th - The installer script will no longer delete config.ini.
-Reorganized the ruleset numbers.
-Fixed the door on Basement/Cellar room #772.
-Fixed the bug where the Pony and the White Pony do not show if the player has certain transformations.
-Added a new ruleset for The Lost Child Open loser's bracket:
+* *1.15* - February 7th
+  * The installer script will no longer delete config.ini.
+  * Reorganized the ruleset numbers.
+  * Fixed the door on Basement/Cellar room #772.
+  * Fixed the bug where the Pony and the White Pony do not show if the player has certain transformations.
+  * Added a new ruleset for The Lost Child Open loser's bracket:
     * Blue Baby now starts with a bomb and an extra half soul heart.
     * Judas Shadow and Lazarus' Rags are removed from all pools.
-* *1.14* - January 24th - Teleport! and Undefined have been removed from all pools in the seeded mode.
+* *1.14* - January 24th
+  * Teleport! and Undefined have been removed from all pools in the seeded mode.
-* *1.13* - January 21st - The Windows installation script will now attempt to automatically find your "resources" directory using Steam, which means it will now work if you have Isaac installed in a non-standard place.
+* *1.13* - January 21st
+  * The Windows installation script will now attempt to automatically find your "resources" directory using Steam, which means it will now work if you have Isaac installed in a non-standard place.
 (Thanks to Ipn for this.)
-Fixed a 2x1 Chest room by moving the Blastocysts slightly away from the doors.
+  * Fixed a 2x1 Chest room by moving the Blastocysts slightly away from the doors.
-* *1.12* - January 16th - Deleted a Basement/Cellar L-shaped Pooter room.
-Changed some Basement rooms to fix the Pooter soft-lock.
+* *1.12* - January 16th
+  * Deleted a Basement/Cellar L-shaped Pooter room.
+  * Changed some Basement rooms to fix the Pooter soft-lock.
-* *1.11* - January 15th - Deleted the Chest narrow double Headless Horseman room.
-Deleted the Chest narrow Mega Maw room.
-Deleted the Chest narrow Gurdy Jr. room.
-Deleted the Chest double Monstro rooms.
-Deleted the Chest quad Monstro room.
-Fixed the Cathedral narrow Floating Knight room.
-Fixed the Womb/Utero 2x2 room with Suckers in the corners.
-Moved some Adversaries to be closer to the middle of the room.
-Changed the Polaroid and Cathedral beam graphics to be more obnoxious on the Dark Room mode.
+* *1.11* - January 15th
+  * Deleted the Chest narrow double Headless Horseman room.
+  * Deleted the Chest narrow Mega Maw room.
+  * Deleted the Chest narrow Gurdy Jr. room.
+  * Deleted the Chest double Monstro rooms.
+  * Deleted the Chest quad Monstro room.
+  * Fixed the Cathedral narrow Floating Knight room.
+  * Fixed the Womb/Utero 2x2 room with Suckers in the corners.
+  * Moved some Adversaries to be closer to the middle of the room.
+  * Changed the Polaroid and Cathedral beam graphics to be more obnoxious on the Dark Room mode.
 (Thanks to Gromfalloon for creating some of the images.)
-* *1.10* - January 11th, 2016 - Added RatRacing's start room graphic.
-Changed the text on the character select screen for Judas.
-Added graphics to help from players accidentally taking the Polaroid or going to the Cathedral on the Dark Room mode.
+* *1.10* - January 11th, 2016
+  * Added RatRacing's start room graphic.
+  * Changed the text on the character select screen for Judas.
+  * Added graphics to help from players accidentally taking the Polaroid or going to the Cathedral on the Dark Room mode.
-* *1.9* - January 11th, 2016 - Fixed the Gate boss room with no side entrances.
-Deleted the narrow Mega Maw room.
+* *1.9* - January 11th, 2016
+  * Fixed the Gate boss room with no side entrances.
+  * Deleted the narrow Mega Maw room.
-* *1.8* - January 10th, 2016 - Made the installation script better; just edit line 4 if you don't have Afterbirth installed in the normal location.
-Added a separate installation script for Mac/Linux.
+* *1.8* - January 10th, 2016
+  * Made the installation script better; just edit line 4 if you don't have Afterbirth installed in the normal location.
+  * Added a separate installation script for Mac/Linux.
 (Thanks to viroulep for this.)
-Deleted the double troll bomb room in the Basement/Cellar.
-Deleted the narrow Fallen rooms on The Chest / Dark Room.
-Deleted the Triple Adversary room in the Dark Room.
-Deleted the narrow Forsaken room on the Dark Room.
-Deleted the narrow Teratoma rooms on the Dark Room.
-Fixed a Kamikaze Leech room in the Dark Room.
-Fixed the High Priestess card room in the Dark Room.
+  * Deleted the double troll bomb room in the Basement/Cellar.
+  * Deleted the narrow Fallen rooms on The Chest / Dark Room.
+  * Deleted the Triple Adversary room in the Dark Room.
+  * Deleted the narrow Forsaken room on the Dark Room.
+  * Deleted the narrow Teratoma rooms on the Dark Room.
+  * Fixed a Kamikaze Leech room in the Dark Room.
+  * Fixed the High Priestess card room in the Dark Room.
-* *1.7* - January 7th, 2016 - Added a helpful installer script and a shortcut to the Afterbirth resources directory.
-Added Uriel or Gabriel to every Angel Room on seeded mode.
-Deleted the double Forsaken room in the Chest.
-Changed the room in the Depths with the two Leapers and two Pokeys to be more reasonable.
-Fixed the bomb puzzle room in the Depths/Necropolis.
-Fixed the room in the Caves with the Hive that was spawning too close to the top entrance.
-Made a Hive room in the Caves symmetrical.
+* *1.7* - January 7th, 2016
+  * Added a helpful installer script and a shortcut to the Afterbirth resources directory.
+  * Added Uriel or Gabriel to every Angel Room on seeded mode.
+  * Deleted the double Forsaken room in the Chest.
+  * Changed the room in the Depths with the two Leapers and two Pokeys to be more reasonable.
+  * Fixed the bomb puzzle room in the Depths/Necropolis.
+  * Fixed the room in the Caves with the Hive that was spawning too close to the top entrance.
+  * Made a Hive room in the Caves symmetrical.
-* *1.6* - January 6th, 2016 - Reverted the "room variety" change.
-Fixed the L-shaped room with the Pooters in the Basement/Cellar.
+* *1.6* - January 6th, 2016
+  * Reverted the "room variety" change.
+  * Fixed the L-shaped room with the Pooters in the Basement/Cellar.
-* *1.5* - January 6th, 2016 - Added a More Options mode.
-Reverted the "giantbook" animation removal (black heart, Betrayal, and so forth).
-Changed the Treasure Room with two pedestals and spikes.
-Reverted the changes to The Haunt room and Mega Fatty room with TNT barrels.
+* *1.5* - January 6th, 2016
+  * Added a More Options mode.
+  * Reverted the "giantbook" animation removal (black heart, Betrayal, and so forth).
+  * Changed the Treasure Room with two pedestals and spikes.
+  * Reverted the changes to The Haunt room and Mega Fatty room with TNT barrels.
-* *1.4* - January 5th, 2016 - Fixed a bug with certain rooms incorrectly being set to 1000 weight.
+* *1.4* - January 5th, 2016
+  * Fixed a bug with certain rooms incorrectly being set to 1000 weight.
-* *1.3* - January 5th, 2016 - Updated the mod for Afterbirth and added some other goodies.
-Also moved the documentation from the Medium blog to GitHub.
-This update took me around 30 hours of research, verification, implementation, and documentation.
+* *1.3* - January 5th, 2016
+  * Updated the mod for Afterbirth and added some other goodies.
+  * Moved the documentation from the Medium blog to GitHub.
-* *1.2* - July 13th, 2105 - Added half a soul heart to Judas.
-Made modifications to some buggy rooms.
+* *1.2* - July 13th, 2105
+  * Added half a soul heart to Judas.
+  * Made modifications to some buggy rooms.
-* *1.1* - July 1st, 2015 - The initial public release.
-The first weekly was played on this version.
+* *1.1* - July 1st, 2015
+  * The initial public release.
+The first Balls of Steel weekly was played on this version.

 <br />